Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

 Water production in Lulin around these dates is clearly complex, given these several discrepant values found by various sources. \cite{gibb2012chemical} found that their measured water production rate fluctuated significantly even over a timescale of hours, and began steadily increasing the last date of their observations (February 1).
 They suggested that this variability could be due to a rotating jet morphology.
 Additionally, \cite{combi2019survey} predicted a water production rate that decreases with heliocentric distance post-perihelion according to the power law:

 where $Q$ represents the water production rate, $Q_1$ represents the production rate at 1 AU, $r$ represents heliocentric distance, and $p$ represents the power-law exponent.
 For measurements of Lulin between 2009 January 10 and 2009 April 21, \cite{combi2019survey} reported $Q_1=1.78\times10^{29}$ and $p=-1.7\pm0.1$.
 We plot this relation over each of the water production rates for Lulin discussed here in Figure \ref{disc-fig:lulin-h2o-fitting}.
-The data seem to generally follow the shape of the curve, with the production rate from \cite{bodewits2010swift} as a clear outlier.
-The production rate from \cite{ootsubo2012akari} also appears to be an underestimate compared to the overall fit and an outlier to the overall trend of decreasing production rate with increasing heliocentric distance.
-An underestimate for water production measured from infrared observations could be due to optical depth effects that were unaccounted for, which may become significant at production rates on the order of $10^{29}~s^{-1}$ such as these.
+There appears to be some scatter among the measurements, which could be a manifestation of variations in production rate with rotational phase.
+However, if the power law from \cite{combi2019survey} is assumed to be correct, there could be other factors at play causing the underestimates from some of the measurements.
+For example, an underestimate for water production measured from infrared observations (such as those reported in \cite{ootsubo2012akari}) could be due to optical depth effects that were unaccounted for, which may become significant at production rates on the order of $10^{29}~s^{-1}$ such as these.
 If the production rate from \cite{ootsubo2012akari} was indeed an underestimate due to optical depth effects, their calculated CO$_2$ abundance would have also been affected.
+Because we use this CO$_2$ abundance for comparison to our results, optical depth effects on their observations could complicate our interpretation.
 We discuss this further in Section \ref{disc-subsect:CO2-abundances}.

-Despite some discrepancy between our H$_2$O production rate for Lulin and values in the literature, our production rate for Lovejoy agrees well with most other values.
-Additionally, calculating H$_2$O production rates from the 6300\AA~line flux is shown to be a generally reliable method in other works \citep{morgenthaler2001large,morgenthaler2007large,fink2009taxonomic,mckay2018evolution,mckay2021quantifying}.